logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 However, the default workflow for creating custom Houdini UIs can be time-consuming and often lacks scalability for rapid prototyping Iterating quickly becomes a bottleneck when user-friendly, flexible interfaces are needed for frequent adjustments.

-While this might not be a concern for everyone, I spend a significant portion of my time building Houdini UIs for both professional and personal projects.
+While this might not be a concern for everyone, I spend a significant portion of my time building UIs in Houdini for both professional and personal projects.
 Having a streamlined solution to reduce the time spent on UI development allows me to focus more on prototyping and refining the core aspects of my ideas, enhancing productivity and creativity.

 # Implementation